xdmushui/partner-center-sdk/develop/get-api-request-summary.md

 - Partner Center API

-This topic explains how to get the MFA adoption status for each partner within a tenant.
+This article explains how to get the MFA adoption status for each partner within a tenant.

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with App+User credentials.

-## REST Request
+## REST request

 ### Request syntax